comp302-fullmetal-alchemists/KU-Alchemists-The-Academic-Concoction/README.md

 ### Objective

 The main objective of KU Alchemists is to explore and implement various software design patterns, ensure strict adherence to the Model-View-ViewModel (MVVM) architectural pattern, and familiarize ourselves with Agile Development methodologies.
-This project serves as a testament to our growth as software engineers and our capability to work collaboratively on complex software projects.
+This project serves as a testament to our growth as computer engineering students and our capability to work collaboratively on complex software projects.

 ### Features